connexcs/docs/my-servers.md

 3. Refresh the lists, if needed, by pressing the *Refresh* button.

-Following image shows the list of RTP Servers:
+Following image shows the list of all our RTP Servers:

 ![alt text][server-img-3]

-## Help Icon **(?)**

-1. Click on the question mark icon **(?)**.

-2. You can get help for this whole section in just one click.

 ## Server Information

-You can also view the information of any server.

-1. Click on any of the servers in the list and the details will show up.

-2. Users can also do quick actions like *start server*, *stop server*, *restart server* etc., as shown in the image below:

 ![alt text][server-img-4]

-## TCP Additional Ports
+## TCP & UDP Additional Ports

 With this feature you can bypass the default UDP port and set any port of your choice, example 5090.

-This can be set under My Servers> [IP Address]> UDP Port
+This can be set under My Servers> [IP Address]>  Port> Enter the port & click save.

 [server-img-1]: https://raw.githubusercontent.com/digipigeon/connexcs-user-docs/master/img/server-img-1.png "server-img-1"
 [server-img-2]: https://raw.githubusercontent.com/digipigeon/connexcs-user-docs/master/img/server-img-2.png "server-img-2"